kris2475/Embedded_Reinforcement_Learning_Framework_Lux_Temp/README.md

 # Embedded RL Air Quality Controller
-### (XIAO ESP32S3 + CCS811)
+### (XIAO ESP32S3 + CCS811 — *CCS811 ONLY, NO OTHER SENSORS*)

-An embedded Reinforcement Learning (RL) system running entirely on the **Seeed XIAO ESP32S3 Sense**, paired with a **CCS811** gas sensor for eCO₂/TVOC monitoring.
+A fully embedded Reinforcement Learning (RL) air-quality controller running on the **Seeed XIAO ESP32S3 Sense**, using **only a CCS811** gas sensor.
-The RL agent selects optimal environmental control actions—such as adjusting ventilation airflow—to proactively maintain indoor air quality in a more efficient, predictive manner than traditional rule-based systems.
+The system monitors eCO₂ and TVOC levels and uses an on-device RL agent to choose optimal ventilation actions that maintain target air quality, reduce power usage, and adapt over time — without cloud connectivity or additional sensors.

 ---